 From where I stand, the contour of Mt.
 Mayon flaunts its conical perfection.
 It’s quite the same in every single angle — from east to west and north to south.
 I have seen other mountains on our way here which I thought to be the volcano, but the fallacy was instantly rectified the moment I witnessed Mayon’s sophistication.

 School textbooks and glossy magazines were not lying as the sleeping giant is truly filled with majesty in the truest sense of the word.
 And the lady beside me, my girlfriend and a local in the region, she elucidates every story in our exploration of her hometown.

 But something more amuses me: She’s like Mt.
 Mayon.

 As darkness breaks in, I look intensely at the grandeur silhouette of the active volcano.
-Somehow, it reminds me of the devastation it has caused to the area few years back.
-Somehow, it warns me the fact that it can explode anytime even when people are not prepared to evacuate, that it could just burst out in anger and turn its surroundings into ashes and dusts at an instant.
+Somehow, it reminds me of the devastation it has caused the area few years back.
+It reminds me that it can explode anytime soon even when people are not prepared to evacuate, that it could just burst out and turn its surroundings into ashes and dusts at an instant.

 Still, I leave the place mesmerized by its magnificence and tranquility.
 But after a month or two, I will realize she totally is like Mt.
 Mayon.